debug-ito/kon-board/README.md

 See [the example of recipe YAML](kon-board/test/recipes/recipe_example.yaml) for detail.

+You have to restart the server when you update the recipe or meal plan YAML files.

 ## Add meal plans

 A meal plan is what you eat (or ate) on a specific date for lunch or dinner.
 Currently, only plan for lunch and dinner is supported. **Breakfast is not supported.**